pingcap/docs-cn/dev/tidb-in-kubernetes/get-started/deploy-tidb-from-kubernetes-minikube.md

 helm repo list
 ```

-Then you can check the avaliable charts:
+Then you can check the available charts:

 ```shell
 helm repo update